gnh1201/welsonjs/README.md

 Dual license notice: The default license for this project is GPL 3.0.
 However, if the GPL 3.0 license is not compatible with Microsoft products, it is subject to the MS-RL license.

+I presented this project at an open-source contest in Republic of Korea in November 2023.
+[See the presentation.](https://www.slideshare.net/gnh1201/welsonjs-2023)

 ## Structure
 ![Structure](app/assets/img/structure.png)